Last updated on : 09 Jul, 2025

 Shalabhasana, originating from the Sanskrit words ‘salabha’ meaning grasshopper and ‘asana’ meaning posture, is a yoga pose that emulates a locust in flight.
 When you perform Shalabhasana, you adopt a prone posture, lying on your stomach with your arms under your body while lifting your legs and chest off the ground.
 This pose might look simple, but it provides remarkable benefits.

 What makes Shalabhasana stand out are its benefits.
 Not only does it strengthen your back muscles and enhance spinal flexibility, but it also invigorates your digestive system.
 Practising Shalabhasana regularly can improve blood circulation, tone the lower back, and foster emotional well-being by mitigating stress and anxiety.
-These benefits make Shalabhasana an ideal choice for those who aim to enhance their physical fitness while achieving mental clarity.
+These benefits make Shalabhasana an ideal choice for those aiming to enhance their physical fitness while achieving mental clarity.

 To perform the Shalabhasana, or Locust Pose, follow these steps:

-Tip: To fully experience the benefits of Shalabhasana, try repeating the pose two to three times during your practice.
+| Tip: To fully experience the benefits of Shalabhasana, try repeating the pose two to three times during your practice.
 Begin with a duration of 15 to 30 seconds for each hold, focusing on maintaining proper form and steady breathing.
 As you build strength and comfort in the pose, gradually increase the duration by 5 to 10 seconds with each repetition.
 This progressive approach allows your body to adapt and strengthen over time, enhancing your overall performance and stability in the pose.
 Remember to listen to your body; if you feel any discomfort, it’s perfectly fine to lower the duration or take a break. |

 Shalabhasana offers numerous health benefits that are advantageous for both your physical fitness and holistic well-being.